luandro/pdf-ocr/README.md

 1. The input PDF is split into individual pages.
 2. Each page is processed one at a time with a configurable sleep between pages:
    - The PDF page is sent directly to Mistral API for OCR.
-   - (Optional) The extracted text is verified and improved using DeepSeek LLM.
+   - (Optional) The extracted text is verified and improved using Together.ai free LLM.
    - The extracted text is converted back to PDF format.
 3. All the individual PDFs are merged into a single output PDF.